Table of Contents

-Structure Of Dendrites
+Structure of Dendrites

-Dendrites are about two μm in length and approximately 5 to 7 in numbers.
+Dendrites are about two μm in length and approximately 5 to 7 in number.
 They usually project through the soma and branch extensively.
 Thus, they typically form tree-like arborization around the neuron, called the dendritic tree.

 Dendrites comprise numerous cytoskeletal structures, Golgi apparatus, ribosomes and smooth endoplasmic reticulum, involved in the protein-synthesizing activity in the dendrites during signal transmission.

-Functions of Dendrites
+Function of Dendrites

 - Dendrites receive the data or signals from another neuron.